-- Continue to refine PVP/Manager processes to follow-up with employees who are experiencing absenteeism. - Employee Attendance & Wellness Coordinator continues to refine internal processes for maintaining regular contact with ill/injured employees to ensure connectivity to SD62 is maintained, thus facilitating a safe and early return to work. - SD62 completed an immunization program for employees in October.
+- Employee Attendance & Wellness Coordinator continues to refine internal processes for maintaining regular contact with ill/injured employees to ensure connectivity to SD62 is maintained, thus facilitating a safe and early return to work. - SD62 completed an immunization program for employees in October.
 A total of 423 employees received an Influenza vaccine.
 352 employees also received the latest version of a COVID vaccine.
-The district invested \$13,600 into the delivery of the vaccines, plus the cost of replacement staff, where applicable.

-For each employee group measure and track the average absences per employee per year (Q4)
+The district invested \$13,600 into the delivery of the vaccines, plus the cost of replacement staff, where applicable. - For each employee group measure and track the average absences per employee per year (Q4)

 - Created reports for tracking the timeliness of absence reporting.
-Historic data suggests that late reporting of absences is running at approximately 15%. - Continuing employee communications to improve this metric. - Timely absence reporting is a critical determining factor regarding the district's ability to secure replacement staff, if required.

-Completed Communications plan activities (Q4)
+Historic data suggests that late reporting of absences is running at approximately 15%. - o Continuing employee communications to improve this metric. - Timely absence reporting is a critical determining factor regarding the district's ability to secure replacement staff, if required. - Completed Communications plan activities (Q4)

-• Continue to collaborate with internal stakeholders to refine employee communications related to program activities.
+o Continue to collaborate with internal stakeholders to refine employee communications related to program activities.